 If you want to just search within one or two databases just start your query with a

 / followed by the type name.
 You can then select the filter by pressing enter and continue searching in that database.
+You can either exclude or include types.
 This also works for multiple types, just set more type filters.

 Filter by tags

 The Capacities search algorithm also takes all your tags into account, all tags that match your request will get displayed in the result as well

 You can constrain your search by filtering for tags.
 Just type

 # followed by the name of that tag and select the suggested filter.
 You can apply as many tag filters as you want.
 You will now only search content that is tagged with at least one of the specified tags.

 You can of course combine type and tag filters to further narrow down the search space.

 Search for dates

 You can just search for any date to see all content where that date is mentioned.
 You have to use the date format of your daily note, in English it’s